hfinkel/lfort/docs/ObjectiveCLiterals.rst

 Introduction
 ============

-Three new features were introduced into clang at the same time:
+Three new features were introduced into lfort at the same time:
 *NSNumber Literals* provide a syntax for creating ``NSNumber`` from scalar literal expressions; *Collection Literals* provide a short-hand for creating arrays and dictionaries; *Object Subscripting* provides a way to use subscripting with Objective-C objects.
 Users of Apple compiler releases can use these features starting with the Apple LLVM Compiler 4.0.
-Users of open-source LLVM.org compiler releases can use these features starting with clang v3.1.
+Users of open-source LLVM.org compiler releases can use these features starting with lfort v3.1.

 These language additions simplify common Objective-C programming patterns, make programs more concise, and improve the safety of container creation.

-This document describes how the features are implemented in clang, and how to use them in your own programs.
+This document describes how the features are implemented in lfort, and how to use them in your own programs.

 NSNumber Literals